lexis-project/orch-service-tosca-templates/examples/applications/eventTrigger/README.md

 # Example of workflow triggered on event

-In the case when a workflow execution needs to be triggered by an event, it is possible to implement the waiting for the event in the workflow itself, as a pre-processing phase.
+In the case where a workflow execution needs to be triggered by an event, it is possible to implement the waiting for the event in the workflow itself, as a pre-processing phase.